Know Your Loan / Know Your Options

 No one can promise immediate and total student loan forgiveness or cancellation.
 You should never pay fees to enroll in federal forgiveness programs.

-Your loan servicer and the Department of Education (DOE) will not contact you over the phone or email.
-If you have questions about forgiveness options or need help making payments contact your servicer directly.
+Your loan servicer and the Department of Education (ED) will not contact you over the phone multiple times a day or offer “urgent” or “special” access to a repayment or forgiveness plan.
+If you have questions about forgiveness options or need help making payments log on to https://studentaid.gov/h/manage-loans or contact your servicer directly.